 Author’s Guide for Manuscript Preparation

-The author should submit the original manuscript of around 5000 words as an attachment to the following e-mail address: firstname.lastname@example.org.
+Authors should submit original manuscripts of around 5000 words electronically through the following URL: LSJ Submission Website..
 Each manuscript is reviewed simultaneously by two specialists, and if one of the referees was negative, the article will be sent to a third reviewer.
 Other reviewers are consulted if necessary.
 Submission of an article implies that it has not been published or submitted elsewhere.
-Microsoft Word should be used for English, French or Arabic manuscripts.
+Microsoft Word should be used for the English manuscripts.

 Publication charges: There are no publication charges for submitting articles to the Lebanese Science Journal.

-Journal language: Articles in English, French and Arabic are considered for publication.
+Journal language: only English articles are considered for publication.

 Review and proofs: